Category

 Source: American Academy of Ophthalmology

-Most people wear safety glasses at work and when playing sports but the same people won’t think about eye safety at home when cooking, cleaning the yard or doing work in the garage.
+Most people wear safety glasses at work and when playing sports but the same people won’t think about eye safety at home when cooking, cleaning the yard, or doing work in the garage.
 All too often, when people are doing household chores, they tend to forget about the risks they take by not wearing protective eyewear.
-A split-second is all it takes to impair your vision for life so reduce the risk of potential eye injuries at home by following these 7 simple tips during daily tasks in and around your home.
+A split-second is all it takes to impair your vision for life so reduce the risk of potential eye injuries at home by following these:

 1. Wear Safety Goggles to Protect Your Eyes When Working Outdoors